LucasDelfino92/morrowindsharp/main.md

 # CHANGELOG

+03-18-2022
+- Updated **MET Hotfix**.
+Fixes a mesh from Morrowind Enhanced Textures that would cause an error.

 03-17-2022
 - THIS UPDATE IS NOT COMPATIBLE WITH AN ONGOING SAVE.
 - Features parity with Morrowind Sharp Wabbajack 1.4.0 release.